Iraq: Many killed in renewed anti-government protests | The China Post

 In a speech on Friday, Iraqi Prime Minister Adel Abdul-Mahdi said the calls by protesters to put an end to government corruption are justified, as he tried to restore calm after days of civil unrest.

-“Your demands for reforms and the fight against corruption have reached us,” Abdul-Mahdi said, calling them “rightful.”
+“Your demands for reforms and the fight against corruption have reached us,” he said.

 “Demands to fight corruption and concern for the future of young people are rightful demands and we will respond to every legitimate request,” he added, promising that his government would not make “empty promises.”